 1. Remind employees to look straight at the camera

 If you’re working from a tablet, the other person is likely peering up your nose as your head is higher than the camera.
 However, if you prop your computer up on a pile of books, you can forget about comfortable typing.
 Investing in a Bluetooth keyboard or a camera that can go on top of the monitor allows you to look straight at the person you’re speaking with.

 Employees are much more likely to adopt and use video conferencing tools if their supervisors do.
 So, when possible, lead meetings through video and show empathy if a toddler or pet wanders into view on the other end.
 Also, start meetings off on the right foot by sharing something positive and asking employees to do the same.

 Keeping employees engaged during this unprecedented work-from-home period is critical.
 Take the time to schedule a quick video chat with employees weekly, if possible, to see what challenges they’re facing and the accomplishments they’ve made.

 By moving to a video-first culture, you can help your remote team stay connected, high-spirited and productive.
 Video enables communications – including body language and facial expressions – to continue as if your entire team was meeting in the office like it once did.

-Even when the pandemic is in the rear-view mirror, working in-office is not always practical or possible.
 Since much of our staff is geographically dispersed, RoomReady grew up organically using remote tools and adopting a video-first mindset.
-With more than half of our staff spread out across the states, we know without a doubt that remote meetings – and remote work in general – can be successful with the right technology.
+With more than half of our staff spread out across the country, we know without a doubt that remote meetings – and remote work in general – can be successful with the right technology.

-For more information, watch a replay of our Remote Working: Optimizing a Video-First Culture webinar here.
+For more information, watch a replay of our Remote Working: Optimizing a Video-First Culture webinar.